 The Company owns a 25% economic and voting interest in Leargas Fund I, LLC (the Leargas Fund) a life settlement fund managed by Leargas Capital LLC, a specialized mortality-linked investment manager.
 With the ability to exercise significant influence over the Leargas Fund, this investment is accounted for under the equity method.
-The carrying value of the investment included within other invested assets on the consolidated balance sheet is \$40,316 at December 31, 2023.
-Income from the investment is presented in share of net earnings of equity method investee in the consolidated statement of comprehensive income (loss).
+The carrying value of the investment included within other invested assets on the consolidated balance sheet was \$33,142 and \$40,316 at December 31, 2024 and 2023, respectively.
+Income from the investment is presented in share of net earnings of equity method investee in the consolidated statements of comprehensive income (loss).